 - procedures for specimen preparation and data acquisition

 - definitions and methods used in testing specific disk types

 - analysis of test results to determine the lifetime of stored data

 - a format for reporting the estimated lifetime of stored data

 The methodology includes only the effects of temperature and relative humidity.
 It does not attempt to model degradation due to complex failure-mechanism kinetics, nor does it test for exposure to light, corrosive gases, contaminants, handling, or variations in playback subsystems.
 Disks exposed to these additional sources of stress or higher levels of temperature and relative humidity are expected to experience shorter usable lifetimes.

 ||Acrobat (r) PDF file

 The 1st edition of this Ecma publication is also approved as ISO/IEC 16963.

-This 2nd edition is currently under DIS ballotting ending on August 26, 2014.
+This 2nd edition is identical with the ISO/IEC DIS ballotting version ended on August 26, 2014.

 The previous replaced "historical" edition of this Ecma Standard is available here.